Credit theory of money: Advocacy for a return to a gold standard or similar commodity based system

 In the early to mid-1970s, a return to a gold-anchored system was advocated by gold-rich creditor countries including France and Germany.

 A return has repeatedly been advocated by libertarians, as they tend to see commodity money as far preferable to fiat money.
-Since the 2008 crisis and the rapid rise in the price of gold that soon followed it, a return to a gold standard has frequently been advocated by goldbugs.
+Since the 2008 crisis and the rapid rise in the price of gold that soon followed it, a return to a gold standard has frequently been advocated by gold bugs.

+Advocacy for a Federal Monetary Authority

+In 1934, Thomas Alan Goldsborough introduced bills and held hearings on establishing an independent Federal Monetary Authority.
+The Monetary Authority alone would issue legal tender currency under Article I, Section 8, in the Enumerated Powers, to coin money and regulate the value thereof.
+This would replace the privilege of banks to issue banknotes.

+The President would appoint 7 directors representing industry, agriculture, and banking.

+Supporters included Irving Fisher and Frank A. Vanderlip.

+Franklin D. Roosevelt's economic advisor Lauchlin Currie had a Federal Monetary Authority plan with 5 directors.

+The NEED Act of 2011 called for a Federal Monetary Authority.

 Advocacy against the gold standard

 From centrist and left-wing perspectives, credit theories of money have been used to oppose the gold standard while it was still in effect, and to reject arguments for its reinstatement.
 Innes's 1914 paper is an early example of this.